Enabling Differentially Private Federated Learning for Speech Recognition: Benchmarks, Adaptive Optimizers and Gradient Clipping: Ethics Statement

 \section{Ethics Statement}

-For all experiments we use publicly available datasets for research: LibriSpeech (CC BY 4.0) and Common Voice v13.0 (CC BY-SA 3.0).
-In the paper, we aim to understand the behavior of large transformer models in federated learning with differential privacy.
-This is a step towards developing private federated learning in the context of speech recognition to provide strong guarantees of user privacy.
+For all experiments we use publicly available data for research: LibriSpeech (CC BY 4.0) and Common Voice v13.0 (CC BY-SA 3.0).
+In the paper, we aim to understand the behavior of large transformer models in federated learning (FL) with differential privacy.
+This is a step towards developing private FL in the context of speech recognition to provide strong guarantees of user~privacy.